nikki93/flo/readme.md

     flo -w what [-f from | -t to]          Add item flo                                    List items
     flo -r id                              Remove item
-    flo -c -w what | -f from | -t to       Change item
+    flo -c -id w what | -f from | -t to    Change item

 When changing an item, setting `-f` or `-t` to `r` removes the field.